-We estimate that with the recorded content, live sessions, and the work you’ll do on your own and with your assigned partner, you’ll spend 10-12 hours per week on this course.
+We estimate that with the recorded content, live sessions, and the work you’ll do on your own and with your assigned partner, you’ll spend 10 to 12 hours per week on this course.

 Yes!
 We offer a 12-month payment plans if you do not wish to pay in full.
-If you need to spread the payments out over longer than 12 months, there are a couple of other financing options available through third parties—see our Financing page for more information.
+If you need to spread the payments out over longer than 12 months, there is third-party financing available—see our Financing page for more information.
 In addition, we do offer a partial scholarship.
 Please see our Scholarship page to learn more and apply.

 Yes, we’ll hold live support sessions at various times and make every effort to accommodate those living in different time zones.
 And of course since the content is virtual, you can access it anytime.

-You’ll learn in a variety of ways—as we said, there will be live sessions, video content and slide decks, as well as audio content, downloadable worksheets and resources.
+You’ll learn in a variety of ways.
+There will be live sessions, video content, and slide decks, as well as audio content and downloadable worksheets and resources.
 All you need is an internet connection to participate!

 The content will be released weekly, so you can’t work ahead, but trust us—you will have plenty to do, and we believe the value in this course is that you’re not drinking from a firehose, but instead will have the chance to pace yourself and really absorb and apply the material.